Ilshidur/blog.nicolas-coutin.com-v2/content/blog/hello-world/index.md

 In case you got lost and read this whole post, I suggest you to keep browsing the Internet, particularly [GitHub](https://github.com), my favorite website.

 You're welcome to contact me.
-To do so, please follow [this link](https://nicolas-coutin.com/#contact).
+To do so, please follow [this link](https://nicolas-coutin.com/#contact) or message me through [Keybase](https://keybase.io/ilshidur).